open-mmlab/mmselfsup/docs/en/compatibility.md

 ### Models

 - The registry mechanism is updated.
-Currently, the parts under the `models` folder are built with a parent called MMCV_MODELS that is imported from `MMCV`.
+Currently, the parts under the `models` folder are built with a parent called `MMCV_MODELS` that is imported from `MMCV`.
 Please check [mmselfsup/models/builder.py](https://github.com/open-mmlab/mmselfsup/blob/master/mmselfsup/models/builder.py) and refer to [mmcv/utils/registry.py](https://github.com/open-mmlab/mmcv/blob/master/mmcv/utils/registry.py) for more details.

-- The `models` folder includes algorithms, backbones, necks, heads, memories and some required utils.
-The `algorithms` integrates the other main components to build the self-supervised learning algorithms, which is like `classifiers` in MMCls or `detectors` in MMDet.
+- The `models` folder includes `algorithms`, `backbones`, `necks`, `heads`, `memories` and some required utils.
+The `algorithms` integrates the other main components to build the self-supervised learning algorithms, which is like `classifiers` in `MMCls` or `detectors` in `MMDet`.

-- In OpenSelfSup, the names of necks are kind of confused and all in one file.
-Now, the necks are refactored, managed with one folder and renamed for easier understanding.
+- In OpenSelfSup, the names of `necks` are kind of confused and all in one file.
+Now, the `necks` are refactored, managed with one folder and renamed for easier understanding.
 Please check `mmselfsup/models/necks` for more details.

 ## Codebase Conventions